Fornication/Arkays-Commandment/Changlog.md

 - Smoking Torches and Candles SSE
 - Soulmancer Music Merge
 - T3NDO's Skyrim SE Redone
+- Telengard
+- The Great Cities - Resources
+- The Great Town of Ivarstead
+- The Great Town of Ivarstead Patch Collection
+- The Great Town of Shor's Stone
+- The Great Town of Shor's Stone Patch Collection
+- The Great Village of Karthwasten
+- The Great Village of Karthwasten Patch Collection
+- The Great Village of Kynesgrove
+- The Great Village of Kynesgrove Patch Collection
+- The Great Village of Mixwater Mill
 - Torch Particle System Renewal And Lighting Refinement
 - Verdant - A Grass Plugin
 - Visual Animated Enchants - VAE
 - WOODFIRES - Redux
+- WiZkiD Signs
 - WiZkiD Tree Selection
 - Window Shadows
 - Window Shadows Patch Hub
 - Your Own Thoughts
 - zEdit
+- zEdit UPF Loader

 **Removed**
 *More than I can type out but here's the main ones*